Fluellen/fluellen/README.md

 # Hey there, I'm Marcell! 👋

 I'm a Data Scientist and AI/ML enthusiast 🤖 with a knack for turning data into impactful solutions.
-I love diving into data preparation, modeling, analysis, and visualization[cite: 1, 2].
-My background also includes master data management, retail forecasting, e-commerce, and business process optimization[cite: 3].
+I love diving into data preparation, modeling, analysis, and visualization.
+My background also includes master data management, retail forecasting, e-commerce, and business process optimization.

 ```python
 class DataExplorer: